Large Language Model Inference Service¶

 What hardware is behind this service?¶

 The service runs on an NVIDIA Grace Hopper (GH200) server with an NVIDIA H100 GPU (96 GB of VRAM).
-Based on our own testing, users can expect inference at 35 tokens per second.
+Based on our own testing, users can expect inference at up to 35 tokens per second.
 (Prompt evaluation is much faster.)
+The service supports hundreds of simultaneous requests.

 Terms of use¶